Christian Flag: Pledge

 I pledge allegiance to the Christian Flag, and to the Savior for whose Kingdom it stands; one brotherhood, uniting all [true] Christians, in service, and in love.

+Some others may use this version:

+I pledge allegiance to the Christian Flag, and to the Savior for whose Kingdom it stands. the only Savior. crucified, risen, and coming again, with life and salvation for all who believe.

 For the Christian Flag Pledge, it is customary to stand with the right hand over the heart.

 Anthem

+Mexican children carrying the flag alongside the Mexican flag in 2009.

 The anthem of the Christian Flag was written in 1903 by Fanny Crosby: